 Results

+Section 1: study design, analytical framework

 Probing the temporal behaviors of gut microbiome in response to dietary fiber

 We aimed to dissect the microbial dynamic responses to the dietary fiber intervention, which has shown promise in optimizing gut microbiome structure to treat several disease conditions.
 To this end, the shifts of composition and SCFAs metabolism of gut microbiome C57BL/6J mice before and after starting either cellulose (control) or inulin (high fiber) feeding were longitudinal monitored (Fig 1A).
 Cellulose was used as a negative control due to its low fermentability and consequent low SCFA production.
 Inulin is a well-documented microbiota assessable carbohydrate characterized by selectively promoting the growth of beneficial microorganisms and SCFA production.
-To mirroring the response of personalized gut microbial system in humans while controlling confounding variation between individuals that driven by environmental differences and other host differences, age-matched and gender-matched isogenic for different gut microbiome were purchased from different commercial vendors.
-As expected, we observed significant differences in the microbiota composition of mice from the four independent breeder sources, despite being housed in the same environment and fed the same cellulose-based diet 7 days prior to analysis (Fig 1B).
+To mirroring the response of personalized gut microbial system in humans while controlling confounding variation between individuals that driven by environmental differences and other host differences, age- and gender-matched isogenic mice for different gut microbiome were purchased from four different commercial vendors.
+As expected, we observed significant differences in the microbiota composition of mice purchased from the four independent breeder sources, despite being housed in the same environment and fed the same cellulose-based diet 7 days prior to analysis (Fig 1B).
 Bray-curtis distance further confirmed a different distribution between different vendor-purchased mice (Fig 1C).

 Multiple measurement types of the gut microbiome from longitudinal stool specimens of each mice were generated.
-The temporal variations in community structure was accessed using 16S rRNA gene sequencing.
+The temporal variations in community structure were accessed using 16S rRNA gene sequencing.
 Since model construction is aided by absolute abundance information, the coupling total biomass was monitored using qPCR.
 In addition, a paralleling targeted metabonomic approach was used to determine the dynamics of SCFAs concentrations.
 Through metagenomic sequencing, functional shift of the gut microbiome (e.g. gene abundance of inulinase) was documented.
 To understand how members of the gut ecosystem respond as individual strains as well as how they interact with one another as functional groups and thereafter promote the SCFA production when exposed to inulin, multiple methods were employed to dissect the metabolic process of inulin from degradation to SCFA production.
 Generalized Lotka–Volterra (gLV), an ordinary differential equation model that represents microbial communities with a limited number of parameters that can be deduced from time-series data, was employed to identify candidate inulin degraders.
 The Random Forest (RF) model, together with elastic net regression model, was performed to identify potential SCFA producers.
 Finally, an inulin-derived bacterial food chains model was proposed by integrating these information together, which helped us understand the individualized biphasic responses of gut microbiome from an ecological perspective.